-Attendings will be able to electronically access and submit the Attending Evaluation of the Student.
+Students are responsible for verifying that a clinical supervisor has been correctly identified on their rotation schedules within Medtrics so that an email can be generated and delivered to their attending physician's preferred email address at the midpoint of their rotation.
 Attendings will access the electronic form within Medtrics by selecting the email link on a smart device.
 No login (username/password) will be required for attendings to access their pending evaluation(s) assigned to them.
-After the electronic form has been submitted by their attending, students can review the Attending Evaluation of the Student that were completed by visiting the 'Evaluations' module (in the 'About Me' tab) of their Medtrics profiles.
+After the electronic form has been submitted by their attending, students can access Attending Evaluations that were completed on their behalf by visiting the 'Evaluations' module (in the 'About Me' tab) of their Medtrics profiles.